 is compensated at or above the minimum wage and not less than the customary wage paid by the employer for the same or similar work performed by individuals who do not have disabilities; and

-was employed at least 146 cumulative days, working at least one day in each week and without a break for a full workweek ("workweek" as defined by the employer) for reasons such as illness, injury, vacation, and short-term disability before the customer was determined job stable.If the customer obtains a new position, changes employers, or has significant challenges in the job, a new job stability meeting must be held, after the customer is job stable, to set a new 90-day count for achievement of Benchmark 6.
+was employed at least 146 cumulative days, working at least one day in each week and without a break for a full workweek ("workweek" as defined by the employer) for reasons such as illness, injury, vacation, and short-term disability before the customer was determined job stable.

+the customer's and, if applicable, the customer's representative level of satisfaction with:

+the job;

+the work environment;

+service delivery as described in the VR-SFP; and

+the establishment of Extended Services and supports.

+Satisfaction can be verified through either a signature on the VR1646, or VR staff member contact with the customer.

+If the customer obtains a new position, changes employers, or has significant challenges in the job, a new job stability meeting must be held, after the customer is job stable, to set a new 90-day count for achievement of Benchmark 6.

 The SE specialist must have at least two monitoring contacts per month with the customer, employer, extended service provider, and/or individuals providing natural supports, as described in the VR1647, to ensure that the customer can maintain a successful long-term competitive integrated employment outcome.